nayname/IAMY/README.md

 *   **cw20 exchange** The CW20 Exchange ADO is used to sell CW20 tokens for other assets.

+*   **splitter** The Splitter ADO is a smart contract used to split funds to a preset number of addresses.

 *   **crowdfund** A crowdfund contract that allows users to pledge tokens to reach a funding goal.